domoticz/domoticz/dzVents/documentation/README.md

 On the other hand, you have to make sure that dzVents can access the json without the need for a password because some commands are issued using json calls by dzVents.
 Make sure that in Domoticz settings under **Local Networks (no username/password)** you add `127.0.0.1` and you're good to go.

 # Change log
+##[2.4.23]
+- Add method setMode for evohome device
+- Add method incrementCounter for incremental counter
+- Prepared for Firebase notifications.
+Firebase (fcm) is the replacement for Google Cloud Messaging gcm)

 ##[2.4.22]
 - selector.switchSelector method accepts levelNames
 - increased selector.switchSelector resilience